 - Be careful with products: No hairspray.
 If you use gel or an edge cream, wash it before reapplying.

 Technically, when you style your baby hairs into intricate curlicue patterns that are pressed and secured against the forehead and the sides of the head, you are creating “laid edges.”

 You’ll need an edge control brush (a toothbrush could work fine), some gel, pomade, or a stronghold hairspray to accomplish this artistic look.
 In addition, you can incorporate itty-bitty jewels or baby flowers into each curled edge for an even more elegant finish.

 The below short video shows how to tame baby hairs.

-If you hate your baby hair and want it to “be gone!”
-There are plenty of well-known women who have chosen to downplay (or permanently remove) their baby hairs.
+If you hate your baby hairs and want it to “be gone!”
+Many well-known celebrities downplay (or permanently remove) their baby hairs.

-Kim Kardashian made headlines some years back when she announced to the world that she lasered her baby hairs because they caused breakouts on her forehead.
+Kim Kardashian made headlines some years back when she announced that she lasered her baby hairs because they caused breakouts on her forehead.
 (Since then, she has admitted that she sometimes misses her baby hair, but unfortunately, her choice was permanent.)

 If you don’t want to take a drastic step like laser treatments, other methods can help reduce or diminish the appearance of baby hair.